hafizshakeel/ai-health-assistant-using-llm-langchain-aws/README.md

 ### 5. Deployment Process

 The deployment process follows these steps:
-1. Build Docker image of the source code
+1. Build a Docker image of the source code
 2. Push Docker image to ECR
 3. Pull image from ECR to EC2
 4. Launch Docker container on EC2